PacketAnglers/atd-avd-evpn-vxlan/README.md

 This is copied from l2ls repo.
 Make sure to adjust for l3ls dual dc.

-# AVD and CVP POC
+# L3LS with EVPN VXLAN AVD and CVP POC

 # Getting AVD going in the ATD programmability IDE
 From your ATD environment, launch the programmability IDE, enter the password, and launch a new terminal: